deckhouse/deckhouse/modules/462-loki/docs/EXAMPLES.md

     - d8-loki
 ```

-More examples on the [log-shipper](../460-log-shipper/examples.html) module page.
+For more examples, see the [log-shipper](../460-log-shipper/examples.html) module page.

 {% endraw %}